Medically reviewed by Aimee Paik, MD

 Just complete a virtual consultation form with information on your skin condition, medical history, and photos of your skin.

-After that, you'll get your first customized treatment plan (including prescription products) crafted by a board-certified dermatologist.
+After that, you'll get your customized treatment plan (including prescription products) crafted by an experienced dermatology provider.

 Acne (2012).
 Retrieved from https://www.womenshealth.gov/a-z-topics/acne